 The three organisations involved in the Consortium are not merging, rather this new arrangement will allow the three community health services to achieve the benefits and efficiencies of ‘size’ and ‘scale’ whilst retaining the richness of local community connections and knowledge.
 Ronda Jacobs CEO CH says “We believe that better outcomes can be achieved by acting in partnership rather than alone, recognising that each service has a unique contribution to make to their communities which will continue for the life of this agreement”.

 The three community health services chose the Consortium model believing it most closely aligned with their core values of working in partnership with like-minded, accessible services whilst striving to deliver high quality, cost effective services for the community.

 What difference will this Consortium actually mean to the community and clients?

 One of the goals of this Consortium is to work towards easier and more streamlined access to services, and a broader range of services across the region.

 The Consortium will enable the partner organisations to put much stronger and more sustainable systems in place to substantially improve access to services as well as enhance the ease and efficiency of sharing resources.

 How will the Consortium work together?

 While the Consortium members will retain their strong local connections, they also intend to adopt joint positions on key areas and issues impacting on our communities ensuring a stronger voice in advocating for services for our communities.
-A key benefit of this arrangement is that partners and stakeholders will no longer need to negotiate with four individual organisations.
+A key benefit of this arrangement is that partners and stakeholders will no longer need to negotiate with three individual organisations.